MEET OUR TEAM

 Michael Thompson, M.Sc.

-Senior GIS Analyst
+Sr. GIS Analyst

 Michael Thompson is an ecologist and geospatial analyst with professional experience in coastal and marine ecology, fisheries, coastal hazards, community risk and resiliency, spatial planning, and climate change.
 He received his bachelor’s degree from Willamette University in Biology while focusing on terrestrial and marine ecology.
 After receiving his degree, he worked as an outdoor education instructor on Catalina Island in California, a dive master and rescue diver on the Turks and Caicos Islands, and a fisheries observer onboard commercial fishing vessels in Alaska.
 Due to a family illness, he eventually became President and Owner of a manufacturing corporation in Oregon before selling it and returning to graduate school.

-He received his Master of Science Degree in Marine Resource Management from the College of Earth, Ocean and Atmospheric Sciences at Oregon State University, where his thesis focused on seafood traceability and product quality in the albacore tuna industry.
+He received his Master of Science degree in Marine Resource Management from the College of Earth, Ocean and Atmospheric Sciences at Oregon State University, where his thesis focused on seafood traceability and product quality in the albacore tuna industry.
 His work as an ecologist and spatial analyst covers much of the U.S. coastal zone, where he has been integral in designing and implementing GIS analytical and predictive models to inform coastal zone management.

 In addition to his scientific expertise, Mr. Thompson has over 10 years of business management and marketing experience, providing him with a unique and valuable perspective when it comes to working on critical natural resources and ecological issues.
 During his career he has worked and collaborated with a wide diversity of stakeholders including University scientists, non-governmental organizations, federal/state agencies, and business interests.
 These diverse experiences have provided him with the requisite knowledge and skill to tackle the most challenging of issues.

-During his free time Michael enjoys spending time outdoors surfing, cycling, hiking, diving and playing the occasional game of golf.
+During his free time, Michael enjoys spending time outdoors surfing, cycling, hiking, diving and playing the occasional game of golf.

 Education